shadowga/website/_docs/3/a-admins.md

 Our Executive team helps manage lower-ranked administrators by evaluating their actions both in and out of the game.

 ### Promoting admins
-When admins further improve themselves, the server owner can issue a promotion to them, which will up their rank.
+When admins further improve themselves, the owner can issue a promotion to them, which will up their rank.
 Usually, this occurs because a higher-ranking admin resigns or goes inactive, which opens an opportunity for promotion.
 When we need to promote someone, we usually look for three things; experience, helpfulness, and activity.